 What Is Commercial Umbrella Insurance?

-Commercial umbrella insurance provides additional protection in the event that a claim exceeds the limits of your other liability policies.
+Commercial umbrella insurance provides additional protection if a claim exceeds the limits of your other liability policies.
 Without umbrella coverage, you would be responsible for paying any costs that exceed your policy limits, including legal and medical expenses, as well as damages to other people's property.

 Commercial umbrella insurance can help protect your business from large, unexpected events that could have a devastating impact on your brand reputation and financial stability.
 While standard liability policies can provide some protection, there may be times when losses exceed what they can cover.
 By preparing for the worst-case scenario, you can help protect your company from damaging lawsuits, auto accidents, and product liability claims.